Tutorial: Geopointe on the Salesforce Mobile App

 - Check in at a location

-- Perform actions against records and route stops
+- Perform actions against records, route stops, and any map location

 - Easily access data from the Salesforce mobile app

 Important: In order to access Geopointe in the Salesforce mobile app, a Salesforce Admin must first complete the initial setup steps.